Tools and machinery to clear vegetation

 Mulching

-On some sites, removing slash by windrowing or burning is unsuitable.
-Mulches attached to excavators or tractors break the slash into a coarse chip like mulch and is an alternative to chemical spraying.
+Mulchers attached to excavators or tractors break the slash into a coarse chip-like mulch.
+Mulch left on the soil surface can control weed growth and is an alternative to chemical spraying.

 Line blading and line raking

-Line blading and raking are very similar to one another.
+Line blading and raking are similar processes.
 They clear lines through sites covered in heavy slash or scrub.
 Bulldozers and excavators are used for line raking, while only bulldozers are used for line blading.

 Soil cultivation and mounding

-Soil cultivation may be required to loosen compacted soils, improve tree stability, reduce frost risk and improve drainage.
+Soil cultivation may be needed to loosen compacted soils, improve tree stability, reduce frost risk and improve drainage.
 It can be done by bulldozer, excavator or tractor.
-It involves continuous ripping mounding, spot ripping mounding (or spot mounding) or v-blading.
+It involves continuous ripping-mounding, spot ripping-mounding (or spot mounding) or v-blading.

-Ripping and mounding is used to improve soils where soil density or drainage may limit early tree growth.
-Bulldozers are used for ripping and mounding operations and work best on clear sites.
+Ripping-mounding is used to improve soils where soil density or drainage may limit early tree growth.
+Bulldozers are used for ripping-mounding operations and work best on clear sites.

 Spot ripping-mounding and mounding

-Spot mounding and spot ripping-mounding are very similar operations and use cultivation tools mounted on an excavator.
+Spot ripping-mounding and spot mounding are similar operations and use cultivation tools mounted on an excavator.
 They cultivate the immediate area around the tree and raise it off the ground to protect it from frost.

 V-blading